conda/conda/docs/source/user-guide/getting-started.rst

 For packages that are not available from conda or Anaconda.org, you can often install the package with pip, which stands for "pip installs packages."
+Note that you may have conflicts when you switch between the two, because they do not know what the other is doing.

-TIP: Pip is only a package manager, so it cannot manage environments for you.
+Pip is only a package manager, so it cannot manage environments for you.
 Pip cannot even update Python, because unlike conda, it does not consider Python a package.
 But it does install some things that conda does not, and vice versa.
 Both pip